 Due to the popularity of the area, hotels and resorts offer a range of options from budget to luxury.
 Clearwater also benefits from a historical perspective with many buildings in the area still standing from the early half of the 20th century.

 Fort Walton/Destin has been growing for years in popularity.
 Allegiant Airlines recently expanded to the city as has Southwest joining Delta, United, and American Airlines.
-Fort Walton is famous for its powder-white sand beach, Santa Rosa, on the warmer waters of the Gulf of Mexico.
+Aside from RV parks, Fort Walton is famous for its powder-white sand beach, Santa Rosa, on the warmer waters of the Gulf of Mexico.

 While the city is growing, it’s a quieter lifestyle than other areas of Florida.
 Smaller communities come with restrictions, fewer flights, fewer hotels, fewer restaurants.
 However, that’s often the perfect recipe for a relaxing weekend away from the noise, traffic, and busy beaches throughout some of the more popular beaches around the state.